Is a Target Date Fund Right for You?

 Investors should be looking at a target date fund’s prospectus and cost.
 You can go to a website like FINRA, plug in a fund and find out important information that’s easy to digest.
 I am very fee sensitive, so I like to look at the internal cost.
 There is good news on this front: Target date fund fees have been dropping in recent years.
-The average fee on a $10,000 investment is about $66.
+As of 2020, the average fee on a $10,000 investment is about $52.
 That’s compared with $103 in 2009.
 Is a fund actively managed or is it more passive?
 If a fund is actively managed, there is a money manager buying and selling equities in that fund.
 A passive fund will have more index funds and usually carries lower fees.

 Some target date funds take on more risk than others.
 It’s important to research this to find out the level of risk you are taking on.
 There are great tools to analyze risk, like Riskalyze or AssetLock.
 A financial adviser can help by utilizing these tools to research the risk associated with each fund.

 Generally, if a target date fund is being managed properly, it will have less risk as you approach the target date.
 You don’t want to take on more risk than you are comfortable with.
 That can make investors nervous when there’s a drop on Wall Street, and they end up selling at the wrong time.